Drew3KW/mischief-made-analytics/README.md

 - VS Code with WSL workflow
 - GCP service account key available locally
 - Shopify CSV exports available locally
-- Shopify app credentials available locally for API spike DAGs
+- Shopify app credentials available locally for API DAGs

 ### Local-only files

-The following files are required or generated locally and should not be committed:
+The following files and folders are required or generated locally and should not be committed:

 ```text
 .env